hoBabu1/Chainlink-CCIP-Guide-Lock-Unlock/CCIP.md

 ### **STEP-9**

-Initialize the token pool configuration on each blockchain to enable cross-chain transfers,
+Initialize the token pool configuration on **EACH** blockchain to enable cross-chain transfers,

 - Contract - `ChainlinkCcip` - Pool Contract
 - Function - function **applyChainUpdates**(